Academic Salary Administration

 Communications Regarding ATB, PTR, and Revised Salary

 Letters must be sent to each individual explaining the judgment underlying the award of PTR.
 The letter should provide appropriate detail of the individual’s performance and for junior faculty or librarians, the assessment should also be related to the individual’s career development.
 In addition to the specifics of the individual PTR award, the annual salary increase letter should include information on the dollar amount of the ATB award (which is applied to the June 30 salary before the award of PTR) and the appropriate histogram.
-(See Histograms section for instructions on the preparation and completion of histograms.)
+(See the Histograms section for instructions on the preparation and completion of histograms.)
 Although not mandatory some units include general information regarding outstanding performance by some colleagues, so that individual performances may be put into perspective.

 Individuals Not Meeting Expectations